Last Updated: 11 August, 2023

-In Java, "static" is a non-access modifier that is used to define variables, methods, blocks, and nested classes.
+In Java, static keyword is a non-access modifier that is used to define variables, methods, blocks, and nested classes.
 All the static properties belong to the class.
 So it's also called a class member.

 To access static properties outside the class, we don't need objects of the class.
 We can access all the static properties with the class name using the . (dot) operator.